-For job satisfaction and salary, who wins software testing vs software development?
-Is testing a low-paid, low-profile job compared to software development?
+For job satisfaction and salary, who wins: software testing or software development?
+Is software testing a low-paid, low-profile job compared to software development?
 Let’s review several specifics of both, step-by-step.

 One of the important factors to take into account when choosing your profession is the mindset best suited for each.
 You should choose whichever is closer to the way your mind works so you can to realize your potential as much as possible.

 The Tester’s mindset supposes a critical view with the intention of ‘breaking’ the object under test to find defects in it, then knowing how to be diplomatic in giving feedback.

 The Developer’s mindset is focused on how to build things and make them work.
 Such a mindset can be described as constructive rather than critical.

 It’s commonly believed that the job of a software tester or a QA engineer is non-technical – but that’s not absolutely true.
 Depending on the specifics of the projects and accepted standards of the company, this position may require more or less of technical background, knowledge and skills.